keithfma/keithfma.github.io/_posts/2022-08-24-uncertaintext.md

 > Satellite sea level observations show 101 ± 4.0 mm rise in global sea level since 1993.

-Let's jazz it up a bit using the uncertaintext library.
-Taking a guess that the measurement uncertainty is Gaussian, and that the stated 4.0 range is two standard deviations, we can use special HTML markup to indicate that we want to display a normal distributes with mean 101 and standard deviation 2.
+Let's jazz it up a bit using the [uncertaintext][uncertaintext-repo] library.
+Taking a guess that the measurement uncertainty is Gaussian, and that the stated 4.0 range is two standard deviations, we can tell uncertaintext to display samples from a normal distributes with mean 101 and standard deviation 2.
-Uncertaintext will find and parse this information when the page loads, and insert a sample from the specified distribution into the text.
-This value is updated (replaced) several times a second.
 Observe the fun!

 <blockquote>
   Satellite sea level observations show